Select Page

 It is true that educational institutes are places for learning.
 However, it is also inevitably true that these institutes are social centers for students.
 When kids go to school, they meet with other kids of their ages.
 This leads to the development of friendships.
 Students also develop peer relations.
 Most of the time, such bonds tend to have life-long longevities.
 Students learn to express themselves and their feelings through such connections.
 They learn to communicate with others around them.

 However, the impacts of COVID-19 on education have sternly changed this aspect.
 Due to virtual classes, students can no longer meet each other.
 Their chances of social interaction have ended.
 As a result, students do not feel at ease with their studies.
-Students used to interact with each other.
+Before COVID-19 students used to interact with each other.
 They performed academic tasks together.
 Spending times with friends let them feel happy.
 COVID-19 has taken all these positive aspects away.

 All this has caused increased social anxiety in students.
 Many research studies have reported such results.
 Children now feel insecure about their friendships.
 They think that virtual classes will take their friends away.
 Students think they cannot do things alone.
 They have become pressurized.
 Students are now experiencing social imbalances in their lives.
+And their grades are also impacted badly.

 Anxieties for Academic Performance